 How To Invest In VOO and VOOV

 There are two easy ways to invest in VOO or VOOV commission-free.

-I like M1 Finance as the best option because it gives you the flexibility to purchase VOO, VOOV, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VOO, VOOV, and thousands of other stocks.

 M1 Finance also lets you purchase fractional shares.
 This is great for VOO and VOOV due to their high prices per share.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.

 Personal Capital’s free tools allow you to quickly find which of your investments has high fees so you can switch them to low-cost options.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)

 Exchange-traded funds (ETFs) are usually a more accessible option for new investors since they don’t have a minimum investment.

 In comparison, if you can afford to invest more than the minimum, it’s usually better to choose Vanguard admiral index funds because they typically have a lower expense ratio.